 The Best Idaho Auto Insurance Companies

 Thanks to its low population density and few accidents, Idaho boasts the lowest auto insurance rates in the nation.
-The typical annual premium comes in at $317 below the national average.
+The typical annual premium comes in at $692, which is $317 below the national average.
 Even so, it still pays to shop around for an auto insurance company that will give you the best rate for the coverage and endorsements you require.
-Because insurance premiums are so personal, we can’t tell you which company will be the cheapest for you.
-We recommend using our reviews of the four best auto insurance companies in Idaho to see which will cater to your priorities.
-Then use our quote tool to see what each company can offer you.
+Because insurance premiums are so personalized, we can’t tell you which company will be the cheapest for you.
+We recommend using our reviews of the five best auto insurance companies in Idaho to see which will cater to your priorities, coupled with our quote tool to see what each company can offer you.

 State Farm received mostly positive reviews from its customers.
 That may be due to its incredible coverage limits and large number of endorsements.
 Its coverage ranges from the state minimum all the way up to 500/500/500, so it’s an excellent choice if you are interested in a high level of protection, and collision deductibles extend from $250 to $2,000.
 You can beef up your policy even more with a whopping 12 endorsements, more than most of our top picks.
 State Farm is also one of the only companies on this list to offer ridesharing coverage, particularly important if you’re an Uber or Lyft driver.